 Legit.Health‘s interface has been designed to provide access to all the patient information in an easy-to-read and accessible manner.

-All the data generated by ALADIN is clearly displayed on the screen, showing the severity of the affection and every factor considered by the algorithm when analyzing the image and its punctuations.
+All the data generated by ALADIN is clearly displayed on the screen, showing the severity of the affection and every factor considered by the algorithm when analyzing the image and its score.

-7. The best way of follwing the progress of a treatment
+7. The best way of following the progress of a treatment

 Being acne a chronic disease, the follow-up after a successful diagnosis is crucial for the good development of the treatment.

 Legit.Health allows the patient to become a more active part of their treatment by improving the communication between them and their doctor.
 The app achieves this by giving the user an easy and reliable way of sending accurate data to the doctor.

 Additionally, the app displays the data in an easy-to-read graph showing the progress of the affection, allowing the doctor to answer the usually difficult question “Am I getting better, Doctor?” with scientific data to back their answer.